EGI-Federation/cloud-info-provider/README-DEEP.md

 # DEEP releases in Cloud Information provider

-The current document describe the main features implemented for the Cloud Information Provider, released under DEEP-Hybrid-Datacloud project.
+The current document describe the main features implemented for the Cloud Information Provider under the DEEP-Hybrid-Datacloud project.

+Main documentation for the product is maintained [upstream](https://github.com/EGI-Foundation/cloud-info-provider), including usage and contribution (for developers) guidelines.
+The documentation for the features pending to be merged upstream and/or specific to DEEP-Hybrid-Datacloud will be added below, associated with the release version.

-Note that these features may not be available or merged upstream.
+__Note that these features may not be available or merged upstream.__

 ## cloud-info-provider-deep-0.10.4